Mariamgogaladze/Huddle-landing-page/README.md

 # Acknowledgments
 This project was inspired by the design and layout of the Huddle landing page on Frontend Mentor.
 Special thanks to Frontend Mentor for providing a great platform for learning and practicing web development.

 That's just an example, but you can customize it to fit your specific project and needs.

-# Acknowledgments
-This project was inspired by the design and layout of the Huddle landing page challenge on Frontend Mentor.
-Special thanks to Frontend Mentor for providing a platform to learn and practice web development and for creating this challenge.
 The original design can be found at [https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0].